This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen during a lymph node biopsy:

 The type of biopsy may depend on the location of the lymph node or nodes to be removed.

 - In a needle biopsy, you may be given local anesthesia to numb the biopsy area.
 With local anesthesia, you may still feel pressure or pushing during your procedure, but you should not feel any pain.
 You may also be given IV sedation to help you relax during the procedure.
 Your healthcare provider may use ultrasound, x-ray, MRI, or CT pictures to help find your lymph node.
-Once the lymph node is found, he will insert a needle into the lymph node and remove cells.
+Once the lymph node is found, he or she will insert a needle into the lymph node and remove cells.
 Your healthcare provider may decide to have the cells tested immediately.
-He will remove the needle and cover the area with a bandage.
+He or she will remove the needle and cover the area with a bandage.

 What will happen after a lymph node biopsy: